 Her first book, Static in the System: Noise and the Soundscape of American Cinema Culture, was published by the University of California Press and was a finalist for the Marshall McLuhan Award for Outstanding Book in the Field of Media Ecology.
 Her second and third books, Echoes and Cries: The Aural Culture of America Under COVID-19 (a work of aural history on the COVID-19 pandemic in America) and Sound Convergence: Listening to Twenty-First Century Media (a media archaeological work on the use of 21st century sound technologies), are currently in progress.

 She received her Ph.D from the Screen Cultures Program at Northwestern University in 2015.
 Her dissertation, Chatter, Reverberation, and the Static in the System: Noise in American Cinema Culture won the 2016 Society for Cinema and Media Studies Dissertation Award for the best dissertation submitted to the international organization for film and media scholars.

-Dr. Ward's interests include cultural history as it relates to film, sound theory, analysis, and aural culture, and the history of film reception.
-She also studies theories of social space as they relate to cinema, and the history of cinephilia.
+Dr. Ward's research interests include cultural history as it relates to film, sound theory, analysis, and aural culture, media archaeology, media ecology, and the history of film reception.
 She has presented at conferences in the United States and Europe, and was a guest speaker at the Chicago Film Seminar.
 Her work has been included in multiple annual meetings of the Society for Cinema and Media Studies, and the annual Screen conference in Glasgow.

-She is affiliated faculty for the Johns Hopkins Center for Advanced Media Studies: the organization that awards media certificates to humanities Ph.D. students who do extensive research in film and media.
-Dr. Ward teaches in this program as well.
+She is affiliated faculty for the Johns Hopkins Center for Advanced Media Studies: the JHU division that awards media certificates to humanities Ph.D. students who do extensive research in film and media.